hrinn/gridflow/README.md

 ![GridFlow Logo](lib/logo.png)
 ---
-GridFlow is a power grid simulator focused on energy flow.
+GridFlow is a power grid simulation focused on energy flow.
 This is a Cal Poly Capstone project in partnership with Vandenberg Air Force Base.

 ## Install & Run
 These instructions are for IntelliJ IDEA